-Vera, Veren / authentic - the only truth-worth religion
+Vera, Veren / authentic - - the only truth-worth religion

 Associated to Re-ligare.
 The Slovene word for "religion" is 'vera' and we need to look at its original mission.
-The word 'vera' is today intentionally erroneously used as a term for 'religion' The term 'vera' in Slovene language on the other hand originally equals to 'authentic, truth-worthy', 'true'.
+The word 'vera' is today intentionally erroneously used as a term for 'religion' The term 'vera' in Slovene language equals to 'authentic, truth-worthy', 'true'.

-VER(n)O(st), means authentic-ness, true nature of somebody or something, original.

-The true meaning of the word for religion, belief, faith, the word 'vera', originally in Slovene language calls for the seeking of truth (Budist Dhamma).
-It was supplemented by a concept of dogmatism, blind belief into dogmas.
+VER(n)O(st), means authentic-ness, true nature of somebody or something, original The true meaning of the word for religion.
+Belief, faith, the word 'vera', which calls for the seeking of truth (Budist Dhamma) was supplemented by a concept of dogmatism, blind belief into dogmas.

 'Veren' (translated as religious) individual is the one who is true to him/herself.
 Therefore, the one who acts according to his or her own judgement, autonomously, responsibly.
-Each action of such person is an action and not a reaction.
+Each action of such person is an action and not an reaction.
 In other words, 'veren' individual (religious person) is an anarchist.

-Authentis, the one acting according to his or her own authority, from autos, + hentes,

-The original meaning of 'vera' is Truth worth.
+Authentis, the one acting according to his or her own authority, from autos, + hentes, The original meaning of 'vera' is Truth worth.

-We should never in Slovene language use the word faith - 'vera' as a noun - it shall only be used as an adjective 'veren', which- as we saw, means "true", "authentic".
-Stcslovan. věra, rv. vjëra, srb.věra, rus. véra, češ.víra.
+We should never in Slovene language use the word faith -'vera' as a noun - it shall only be used as an adjective 'veren', which- as we saw, means "true", "authentic".
+Stcslovan.věra, rv. vjëra, srb.vëra, rus. véra, češ.víra.
 Pslovan věra wāra convent, fidelity.
-Noun ide. uēro- true, real, lat.vērus' true, véra-e' fides, religio', véren, vệrnik.
+Noun ide. vēro- true, real, lat.vērus' true, véra-e 'fides, religio', véren, vêrnik.